Field Trip Buses

 - 10-Hour Break: After reaching the maximum daily driving limit of 10 hours, school bus drivers are required to take at least 10 consecutive hours off-duty before resuming work.

 - It's important to note that these regulations are subject to change, and it's essential for school bus drivers to stay up to date with the latest rules and regulations set by the Federal Motor Carrier Safety Administration (FMCSA) and the California Department of Motor Vehicles (DMV).
-These regulations are in place to ensure the safety of both the drivers and the passengers, especially schoolchildren, who are being transported on school buses.
+These regulations are in place to ensure the safety of drivers and passengers, especially schoolchildren, who are transported on school buses.
 Violations of these regulations can result in penalties and fines.

 5. Transportation coordinates school or charter buses for trips.
 Only the Transportation Department is authorized to coordinate trips with charter companies.
 School sites cannot independently arrange chartered transportation due to safety and liability concerns.
 Our department ensures compliance with Department of Transportation, Federal, and State standards for transporting MDUSD students.